 I have to point out that these numbers don't tell the full story.
 Many will argue that the higher acceptance rates are a) due to athletics (recruited athletes tend to apply early decision to confirm their spot on a university's team.
-For athletes, applying is a required part of the process.
+For athletes, applying early is a required part of the process.
 But the college will almost always admit a student that a coach wants) or b) due to the strength of the ED applicant pool (some will argue that the ED round is made up of stronger applicants who tend to have the level of preparedness required to apply early).
 This may be true, to an extent.
 But personally, I don't fully buy it.
 ED is an advantage (and quite a significant one) because of one word that is perhaps more important to colleges than you could ever imagine: YIELD.

 When the US News started ranking colleges in 1983, it quickly gained traction and colleges started to apply strategy to increase their rankings.
 Universities quickly recognized that a higher ranking would increase their level of desirability, prestige, and even, perhaps inadvertently, their endowment.
 Elite institutions would attract more donors from wealthy parents seeking to give their child a one-up in the process, or from alumni who would now be prouder than ever before to attend their alma mater.
 Colleges started to manipulate the rankings (Northeastern is a prime example of this, and was one of the few universities where the then-President admitted to purposefully shifting strategy with the primary focus being to climb the rankings).
 In the past 10 or so years, Northeastern has climbed significantly in the rankings, resulting in increased desirability, more applications and thus, a lower acceptance rate.

 One factor used to calculate a college's ranking is their yield rate (i.e. the percentage of accepted students who choose to enroll).
 Some colleges, such as Emory University, struggled to increase their yield rate against peer institutions.
-Many ivy-league bound students applied to Emory as a match school, while hoping to gain admission to a more selective and prestigious institution: HYPS, MIT, Dartmouth etc. For a university like Emory, that is still considered highly selective but is just below the "top tier" of universities, they were faring below their peers in capturing admitted students (the vast majority of admitted students turned down their offer for another highly ranked school).
+Many ivy-league bound students applied to Emory as a match school, while hoping to gain admission to a more selective and prestigious institution: HYPS, MIT, Dartmouth etc. For a university like Emory, that is still considered highly selective but remains just below the "top tier" of universities, they were faring below their peers in capturing admitted students (the vast majority of admitted students turned down their offer for another highly ranked school).
 Say, for arguments sake, that Emory's yield rate is 20% whereas Princeton's is 40%.
 This means that if both Emory and Princeton had 1000 seats in their freshman class, Emory would have to accept twice as many students as Princeton to fill all their seats.
 Emory would have to accept 5000 students, in the hopes that 20% would matriculate to fill 1000 seats.
 Princeton would accept only 2500 students to fill their seats.
 This means that if 20,000 students applied to each school, Emory would have an acceptance rate of 25%, and Princeton 12.5%.
 Thus, Princeton would have a higher degree of selectivity, and thus prestige, and likely a higher ranking (though acceptance rates only tell a part of the story).

 The binding policy of Early Decision does one major thing for colleges: it increases their yield rate significantly.
 This matters.
 And it matters a lot, especially now.
 Going back to the Columbia, Dartmouth, UPenn example, all three schools filled almost 50% of their seats using Early Decision for the class of 2025.
 Yes, if Columbia has 3000 seats available for incoming freshmen, about half of them were filled using binding Early Decision applicants, despite the smallness of this application pool compared to the Regular Decision round.
 This means that the Regular Decision round is not only more competitive because of the sheer number of students who apply, but also because they're all fighting over half the seats.

-In this past year, where yield became a lot more unpredictable than it was in previous years (of course, everything comes back to COVID), colleges turned more to their ED pools as well as their waitlists.
+During COVID, where yield became a lot more unpredictable than it was in previous years (of course, everything comes back to COVID), colleges turned more to their ED pools as well as their waitlists.
 Admissions, year after year, is shifting to favor ED students more and more.